SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 ### Application

 A spec application (`SpApplication` or one of its subclasses instance) handles your application initialization, configuration and resources.
+`SpApplication` is not a presenter because it does not has a graphical representation: An `SpApplication` defines your application \(keeping the backend, theme, icons, other graphical resources\), keeps the flow of windows \(and the opened windows that belongs to that application\) but it is not shown itself.

 It also keeps the windows you have currently opened.
 In the application initialization, you can configure the backend you want to use: morphic (default, Gtk).